t3db0t/In-the-Labyrinth-of-Eros/readme.md

 ![The room graph of "In the Labyrinth of Eros"](graph.jpg "The room graph of "In the Labyrinth of Eros"")

 The rooms of the game form a directed graph that constrain what order you can walk through them in.
 A principal concern while writing this, of course, was that it would be a good and interesting poem in any of the possible resulting patterns.
 I'll leave that to you to decide.

+To quit, type Ctrl+D or Ctrl+C. There's also a little easter egg hidden in the script.